Mehmet Eymür

-Mehmet Eymür (born 1943 in Istanbul) is a retired Turkish intelligence official.
-In 1995-6 he led the counter-terrorism department of the National Intelligence Organization (MIT), which he joined as a student in 1965 as a "pursuit officer" (takip memuru).
+Mehmet Eymür (5 September 1943 – 13 January 2024) was a Turkish intelligence official.
+In 1995–1996 he led the counter-terrorism department of the National Intelligence Organization (MIT), which he joined as a student in 1965 as a "pursuit officer" (takip memuru).
 He was the right-hand man of MIT deputy undersecretary Hiram Abas.

 Background and personal life

 Eymür was born in Istanbul in 1943 as the son of Mazhar Eymür, a leading member of the MİT's predecessor, the National Security Service (MAH).
 Mazhar Eymür took part in suppressing the Dersim rebellion.

 Eymür joined the agency after completing TED Ankara Koleji.
 He attended the İstanbul Academy of Economic and Financial Sciences (İstanbul İktisadi ve Ticari İlimler Yüksek Okulu).